EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

       }

       ######## STATUS REPORT ########
-      # If no branch needed pull
+      # If no branch needed pull and there was more than one branch to check
-      if ($anyBranchNeededPull -eq $false) {
+      if (($anyBranchNeededPull -eq $false) -and ($sortedBranchesToUpdate.Count -gt 1)) {
-        Write-Host "All branches are being updated 🤙" -ForegroundColor Green }
+        Write-Host "All branches already updated 🤙" -ForegroundColor Green }

       # Track whether user's branch has been deleted